Skip to main content

 Define the exit before you borrow

-Hard money is a bridge, not a destination.
-In New Hampshire that means one of two exits:
+Hard money is a bridge in Manchester and Nashua, not a destination.
+Underwrite one of two exits before you draw:

 New Hampshire Banking Department regulates mortgage activity; no state income tax on rental profit.